Scholarships are arranged by application deadline.

 Kansas Board of Regents Scholarships

 For more information and applications for all KBOR Scholarships go to: http://www.kansasregents.org/scholarships_and_grants

 Kansas Board of Regents Career Technical Workforce Grant $1000 scholarships for students in high cost, high demand, critical industry fields.
 More information click here.
 For a list of eligible programs click here.
 Preference goes to students with financial need.
 Apply by May 1.

 Kansas Comprehensive Grant – For needy Kansas students attending any Kansas public or private colleges or universities.
-Students must complete a FAFSA.
+Students must complete a FAFSA and list a Kansas college/university on the FAFSA to be considered.
 Due April 1.

 Kansas State Scholarship– Must take the ACT by December and complete the Regents Recommended Curriculum.
-If you qualify you will be notified by March.
+Qualifiers names will be be submitted to KSDE by the school counselor in February.
 Priority Deadline: May 1.

 Kansas Ethnic Minority Scholarship– Due May 1; Must complete the Regents Recommended Curriculum and have a minimum ACT of 21 or GPA of 3.0 or Rank in the top 1/3 of class.